SYBA-Squad/.github/profile/README.md

 ## Gesture Recognition Program and GUI

 We have developed a graphical user interface that provides feedback on the gestures that are being performed.
 This program uses the webcam to capture gestures and then uses a machine learning model to classify the gesture.
 Upon recognising a "gesture sentence" so they have provided a room, device and controlling action, we then publish this action as a message to the MQTT broker on the relevant topic.
 The UI was built using the [CustomTkinter](https://pypi.org/project/CustomTkinter/) library in python which is a customised version of the Tkinter library (a standard python library for creating GUIs) that provides additional functionality such as the ability to display images and videos.
 The messages are published to the MQTT broker using the [Paho-MQTT](https://pypi.org/project/paho-mqtt/) library in python.

+More complete documentation can be found in the README of the gesture recognition library.

 #### Screenshots
 The bottom bar shows the progress of recognising a sentence.
 The right bar shows logs of commands being sent out to smart devices.